rasbt/smilite/README.md

 Where
 - 1st row: ZINC ID
-- 2nd row: SMILE string
+- 2nd row: SMILES string
-- 3rd row: simplified SMILE string
+- 3rd row: simplified SMILES string

 <a name="add_to_sqlite"></a>

 ### add_to_sqlite.py

-Reads ZINC IDs from a CSV file and looks up SMILE strings and simplified SMILE strings from the ZINC online database.
-Writes those SMILE strings to a smilite SQLite database.
+Reads ZINC IDs from a CSV file and looks up SMILES strings and simplified SMILES strings from the ZINC online database.
+Writes those SMILES strings to a smilite SQLite database.
 A new database will be created if it doesn't exist, yet.

 **Usage:**
 `[shell]>> python3 add_to_sqlite.py sqlite_file csv_file`